Please ensure Javascript is enabled for purposes of website accessibility

 Sadie and the Snowman by Allen Morgan

-Sadie and the Snowman is a classic.
-Sadie enjoys making her snowman over and over during the winter.
+Sadie and the Snowman is a classic winter book for preschoolers.
+Sadie enjoys remaking her snowman over and over during the winter.
 Saddened to think the snowman will be completely gone when winter ends, Sadie gets an idea to save him!
+Your child might want to try her idea this winter.

 Winter is Here by Kevin Henkes